3PU/risky-business/README.md

 Initial testing of responsiveness was performed using the developer tools in Google Chrome and towards the end of the project also live on a surface pro 4, iPhone 5, iPhone 7 Plus and iPhone X.

-Towards the end, I used a service/tool called Reposinator (see testing tools for details & link) to do final checks on multiple screen sizes.
+Towards the end, I used a service/tool called Responsinator (see testing tools for details & link) to do final checks on multiple screen sizes.

 One major problem that stood out immediately on mobile devices was the size of the slider-thumbs which was too small to be easily selected with a finger.
-I therefore introduces a media query that increased the slider-thumb size on screens small than 768px.
+I therefore introduces a media query that increased the slider-thumb size on screens smaller than 768px.

-Another error I encountered was an overflow of the image outside the section div which was caused by a min-width setting I initially had added.
-I fixed this by replacing the min-width setting with a height: 100% and width: auto setting.
+Another error I encountered was an overflow of the section images outside of the parrent div which was caused by a *min-width* setting I initially had added.
+I fixed this by replacing the *min-width* setting with a *height: 100%* and *width: auto* setting.

 Below is a short summary of the key features of the responsive design.

 **On screens above 768px:**

 - Text and image within each section are set to inline.
-- On-hover tooltips are available in the calculator dashboard to explain each metric.
+- On-hover tooltip icons are available in the calculator dashboard to explain each metric.
-- Slider-thumbs in the calculator are smaller in order to achieve a more minimalistic/professional look.
+- Slider-thumbs in the calculator are more narrow in order to achieve a more minimalistic/professional look.

 **On screens below 768px:**

 - Text and image within each section are set to block.
-- Tooltips are replaced with small text below the metric to explain them as 'hover' is not an option on touchscreen devices.
+- Tooltip icons are replaced with small text below the metric to explain them as 'hover' is not an option on touchscreen devices.
-- Slider-thumbs in the calculator increase in size to make it easier to use on touchscreen devices.
+- Slider-thumbs in the calculator increase in width to make it easier to interact with them on touchscreen devices.
 - Calculator metrics and sliders are set to block instead of inline so they do not get too small.

 ### Browser Compability